 Liberia: Country and Foreign Investment

-Liberia is also a maritime and corporate haven.
-Many corporations are registered under Liberian Law as non-resident domestic corporations (offshore companies).
+Over 3,200 vessels with a gross tonnage of more than 100 million are registered under the Liberian flag, making it the second largest maritime tax haven in the world.
+Many corporations are registered under Liberian law as non-resident domestic corporations (offshore companies).
 Since they are not permitted to do business in Liberia, Liberian offshore companies are not subject to Liberian tax.
-They are not regulated by the Ministry of Commerce or any similar regulatory agency nor are they subject to any enactment intended to regulate the conduct of business in Liberia.
-As a maritime haven, over 3,900 vessels of more than 131 million gross tons are registered under the Liberian flag, making it the second largest in the world.
+They are not regulated by the Ministry of Commerce, nor are they subject to any Liberian business regulations.

-These formalities apart, Liberia has a very liberal business climate intended to attract foreign investment and spur economic growth and development in the country.
-Through a liberal Investment Incentive Code, Liberia offers several physical benefits, including exemption from custom duties, income tax, stamp fees and other benefits, to new and expanding business enterprises for approved investments projects in areas such as manufacturing, agriculture, forestry, fishing, and mining.
-Other potential areas for investment incentives include building and construction and transport and communication.
-Approved investment projects may also be eligible for support in securing loans and guaranteeing credit by the Central Bank
+Apart from these formalities, Liberia’s business climate is intended to attract foreign investment and spur economic growth and development.
+Through the liberal Investment Incentive Code, Liberia offers several benefits, including exemption from custom duties, income tax and stamp duty to new and expanding businesses for approved projects in areas such as manufacturing, agriculture, forestry, fishing and mining.
+Other potential areas for investment incentives include building, transport and communication.
+Approved investment projects may also be eligible for support in securing loans and guaranteeing credit by the Central Bank.

-The Electronic Transactions Law of 2002 regulates trade conducted electronically; currently there are no explicit data protection laws in force in Liberia, but drafts are in circulation for early implementation.
-A firm that locates a server in the country is in danger of creating a permanent establishment in tax terms; additionally many Internet activities if conducted by a Liberian corporation, would require a business licence, only available to a resident entity.
+The Electronic Transactions Law of 2002 regulates electronic trade; currently there are no explicit data protection laws in force in Liberia.
+A firm that bases a server in the country is in danger of creating a permanent establishment in tax terms.
+Additionally, many internet activities if conducted by a Liberian corporation, would require a business licence, only available to a resident entity.